-Report it now by calling 1-800-813-5230.
+Report it now.
+Call 1-800-813-5230 or visit SmartHub.
 The sooner we know about an outage, the sooner we can dispatch a crew to begin repairs.
 When you call, we may ask for your name, telephone number associated with your account, meter number and/or account number.
 You can see all outages on our system using our interactive outage map below.
-We also use Facebook to give updates on larger outages.
+During large outages, we will post updates on Facebook.

 What is the process of restoring power?

 Restoring power after widespread outages is a big job that involves more than simply throwing a switch or removing a tree from a line.
 It involves a huge coordination effort with hundreds of linemen working in very dangerous situations.
 There is nothing routine when restoring power after a storm.
 Although SEMO Electric is committed to restoring the electric power to all co-op accounts as safely and quickly as possible, our initial goal is to safely restore power to the greatest number of members in the shortest time possible.